WildTom1/TerminalBasedMinecraftServerController/README.md

 The config provides the paths and some varables for the program The possible items are: screenName, serverPath, backupPath, playerdataBackupPath, and amountOfRam.
 The way the file is formated is:

 ITEM NAME = VALUE

+# Planned Features
+Ability to edit paths and values when in the program

+An installer

+Ability to choose which backup to restore